znc/znc/CONTRIBUTING.md

         * `/znc version`
     * If you are reporting a crash, please see [the debugging page] on wiki.znc.in.
+    * If you are reporting an issue with connectivity, please run ZNC in debug mode and include the relevant part of the output.
+To enable debug mode, run ZNC with the `-D` flag.

 [The debugging page]:http://wiki.znc.in/Debugging